OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/implicit_with_balancecomp.rst

 .. note::

     BalanceComp can handle more than just :math:`lhs-rhs=0`.
 It has a number of inputs that let you tweak that behavior.
     It can support multiple residuals, and array variables as well.
-Check out the :ref:`feature doc <balancecomp_feature>` on it for details.
+Check out the :ref:`documentation <balancecomp_feature>` on it for details.

 .. embed-test::
     openmdao.test_suite.test_examples.test_circuit_analysis.TestCircuit.test_circuit_voltage_source